Sierra de Cardeña y Montoro

 Park History

-Sierra de Cardena y Montoro was designated a Natural Park on 28 July 1989, part of the initial batch of Andalusian natural parks.
-The designation recognized both the ecological importance of the Sierra Morena habitats and the cultural value of the dehesa landscape.
-The park gained international significance through the Iberian lynx conservation program, becoming a key site for the species' recovery strategy from the early 2000s.
+Sierra de Cardeña y Montoro was designated a Natural Park on 28 July 1989, part of the initial batch of Andalusian natural parks.
+[1] The designation recognised both the ecological importance of the Sierra Morena habitats and the cultural value of the dehesa landscape.
+The park gained international significance through the Iberian lynx conservation program, becoming a key site for the species recovery strategy from the early 2000s.
 Natura 2000 designation as a Special Protection Area and Site of Community Importance added EU-level protection.
 Management has focused on habitat restoration for lynx prey, particularly European rabbit, and reducing threats from road mortality and illegal hunting.
-The park collaborates with adjacent protected areas to maintain ecological connectivity.
+The park collaborates with adjacent protected areas including the neighbouring Sierra de Andújar Natural Park to maintain ecological connectivity.

 Major Trails And Attractions